Wagner in Chicago Before Lyric

 at the age of just twenty-three.
 Over the years, he proved himself

-years later called him, “One of the brilliant, learned,
+few years later called him, “One of the brilliant,

-also became music director at WGN, the clear-channel Chicago radio station,
+He also became music director at WGN, the clear-channel Chicago radio

 Giorgio Polacco* was responsible for most of the Italian operas done